jakejosh6751/Manufacturing-Downtime-Analysis-/README.md

 ### Insights & Recommendation
 **1. What is the leading cause of downtime between operator and non-operator sources?**
-- Operators were the leading cause of dodowntime.
+- Operators were the leading cause of downtime.
  - Provide batch change training for Mac and machine adjustment training for other operators.

 2. hahaha
 - Mac's downtime is mainly due to batch changes, while other operators struggle with machine adjustments.